Prasoon1308/NFT_Gating/Readme.md

 # NFT_Gating
 ----using NFTs to control access to exclusive digital content or experiences.
 It's like using special digital keys (NFTs) to unlock specific digital items or areas.
-This creates uniqueness and value for NFT holders, but also raises concerns about fairness and environmental impact.
+This creates uniqueness and value for NFT holders.

 **Benefits of NFT Gating websites:**
 1. Scarcity and Exclusivity